chrisstraw/angular-dockerize/README.md

 ```

 1. You can get conflicts running multiple Angular apps, so I always change the default port from 4200.
-2. poll is to refresh within the devcontainer
+2. poll is required to refresh when a file change is done within the devcontainer [more...](https://github.com/angular/angular-cli/pull/1814#issuecomment-241854816)

    _updated_